I hope you’re excited because today I’m here to tell you about my number one time management strategy: time blocking.

 When I *realistically* block out my time, and I can see everything that I will accomplish in a day, I experience an immediate boost of motivation.
 I get excited about moving forward and tackling my goals.

 What’s more, in addition to quickly completing my work, it also means more free time at the end of the day.
 If I can get through my to-do list during the work day, then those extra hours in the evening are open for the taking.

-Have I peaked your interest?
+Have I piqued your interest?
 Good.
 Then let’s talk about strategy.